kaito-nakatani/shraito/_tabs/qa.md

 - [Lilac Hotel](https://lilachotels.com/) - 3rd Block Jayanagar and 5th Block Jayanagar (about $70/night)
 - [Fountain Tree By TGI](https://www.tgihotels.com/fountain-tree-jp-nagar-bangalore/) (about $50/night)

 Depending on what kind of rooms you are looking for, you will be able to find less/more expensive hotels.
+The options listed above are fairly basic hotels and are good options if you are going to be out all day exploring the city.
+If you want to stay in a nice resort/hotel, there are fancier options.
 Ask Varsha if you have any specific questions.

 **What will the weather be like?**
 Bangalore in January should be cool and pleasant days with daytime temperatures around 27°C (80°F) and evening temperatures around 15°C (59°F).